-“The art of negotiation is incredibly important in business,” Gutiérrez said.
-“I always try to teach my students effective negotiation strategies and in some cases they have helped students successfully negotiate first job offers.”
+“The art of negotiation is essential in business,” Gutiérrez said.
+“I always try to teach my students effective negotiation strategies, and in some cases, they have helped students successfully negotiate first job offers.”

-As for what advice does she have for future lions?
+As for what advice does she have for future LMU Lions?

 “Go visit your professors during their office hours and develop relationships,” Gutiérrez said.
 “Ultimately, they are the ones who are going to provide you with connections.
 And college is a great time to explore different fields and disciplines – take a class in a field you have not considered.”